speedment/speedment-doc/pages/integration.md

 private @Autowired FilmManager films;
 ```

-There is a specific Spring Boot plugin that you can add to your speedment maven plugin of you use the Enterprise version.
+There is a specific [Spring Boot plugin](https://github.com/speedment/speedment/wiki/Tutorial:-Speedment-Spring-Boot-Integration) that you can add to your Speedment Maven-plugin if you use Speedment Stream or HyperStream.

-Read more on how to use the Speedment with Spring Boot [here](https://github.com/speedment/speedment/wiki/Tutorial:-Speedment-Spring-Boot-Integration)

 ## Java EE